WSU CAHNRS

 Bienertia Genomics Research

-To begin to address some of these questions the Edwards and Dhingra Labs at WSU and Offermann lab, Leibniz Universität Hannover, Germany are in the process of constructing the genome of Bienertia sinuspersici.
-To take advantage of the different strengths of next generation sequencing approaches, we are currently working with the Pacific Bioscience RS, Roche 454 GS FLX and Illumina HiSeq 2000 platforms to generate and construct the genome.
+To begin to address some of these questions the Edwards and Dhingra Labs at WSU and the Offermann lab at Leibniz Universität, Hannover, Germany, are in the process of constructing the genome of Bienertia sinuspersici.
+To take advantage of the different strengths of next-generation sequencing approaches, we are currently working with the Pacific Bioscience RS, Roche 454 GS FLX and Illumina HiSeq 2000 platforms to generate and construct the genome.
 Bioinformatic pipeline workflows, optimized in the Dhingra lab, are being used to integrate the different sequence outputs from these three platforms into a comprehensive picture of the B. sinuspersici genome.

 King J, Edwards GE, Cousins AB (2012) The efficiency of the CO2 concentrating mechanism during single-cell C4 photosynthesis.
 Plant Cell Environment 35: 513-523